Assistance for Small Businesses

 If you received your Paycheck Protection Program (PPP) loan from First Foundation Bank, here is what you need to know.

-First Foundation Bank will be utilizing an automated system for submitting loan forgiveness requests to make the process as efficient as possible.
+First Foundation Bank will be utilizing our automated system for submitting loan forgiveness requests to make the process as efficient as possible.
 It will be important to utilize the online process as it will provide the proper steps to collect the necessary information and related documentation.
 It will also be updated live as changes are made by the SBA to ensure that you always have the most recent information and forms.
-In the meantime, please see below some important reminders and updates from the PPPFA regarding your loan:

 Loan Forgiveness/Covered Period